herd/herdtools7/diy/README.txt

-** What is diy? **
+** What is diy7 ? **

-This is diy version a tool suite to test weak memory models.
+This is diy7, a tool suite to test weak memory models.

 We provide the following subtools
- - herd: A generic simulator for weak memory models.
+ - herd7: A generic simulator for weak memory models.

- - litmus: Given assembler programs for Power, ARM or X86 (a litmus test) generates C programs, whose execution will test the memory model of the executing machine.
+ - litmus7: Given assembler programs for Power, ARM or X86 (a litmus test) generates C programs, whose execution will test the memory model of the executing machine.

- - diy proper: Produce litmus tests from concise specifications.
+ - diy7 proper: Produce litmus tests from concise specifications.

  - Some tools to analyse run logs of both herd and litmus.

+** diy7 is the successor of the diy tool suite.

 ** Home **
 http://diy.inria.fr/